pthu/sahd/docs/words/chashman.md

 It implies that <span dir="rtl">חַשְׁמַנִּים</span> is a cognate of Egyptian <i>ḥsmn</i>, ‘amethyst’, just like Akkadian <i>ḫašmānu</i>
 (see <a href="#Ameth">Root and Comparative Material, A.5</a>;
 <a href="#Am2">Exegesis, A.7</a>).
-In Egyptian, there are only relatively early attestations of <i>ḥsmn</i>, ‘amethyst’ , but if Psalm 68 is an old composition the occurrence of a cognate in 68:32 is explicable.
+In Egyptian, there are only relatively early attestations of <i>ḥsmn</i>, ‘amethyst’, but if Psalm 68 is an old composition the occurrence of a cognate in 68:32 is explicable.
 We propose the following translation: <br>